 People often refer to it as cost per mile, although mille is the correct term, which the linguists among you might have noticed is ‘one thousand’ in a variety of Latin-based languages.

-I digress… In fact, CPM is probably the most common form of display advertising, with the term also used in publishing, TV advertising and outdoor displays such as billboards.
+I digress… In fact, CPM is probably the most common metric to measure display advertising, with the term also used in publishing, TV advertising, and outdoor displays such as billboards.

-In this article we’ll take a look at a few points around cost per mile, including:
+In this article, we’ll take a look at a few points around cost per mile, including:

 - What is CPM

-- When to use CPM
+- When to use CPM ads

 What is Cost per Mille (CPM)?

-Google refers to this as viewable CPM (vCPM), which means that at least 50% of you ad needs to show on screen for one second or more.
+Google refers to this as viewable CPM (vCPM), which means that at least 50% of your ad needs to show on screen for one second or more.
 That, by Google’s reckoning, counts as an impression.
 Whether that counts as an impression in your book is another matter, but that is what you’ll pay for…

-When to use CPM?
+When to use CPM ads?

 With the potential to get your ad seen so many times, it makes sense that the best time to use CPM is when you’re looking to maximise brand exposure.

-Events like festivals, movies, conferences and music concerts can all benefit from the cost per mille advertising model.
-Likewise, new apps or games, music releases or local services can also see a boost in recognition and potential engagement with CPM advertising.
+Events like festivals, movies, conferences, and music concerts can all benefit from the cost per mille advertising model.
+Likewise, new apps or games, music releases, or local services can also see a boost in recognition and potential engagement with CPM advertising.

-If you’re wondering if you should choose CPM or CPC (cost per click), this example could help to explain.
+If you’re wondering if you should choose CPM or CPC (cost per click), this example could help to explain:

-You’re running a marketing campaign and your budget is $1000.
+You’re running a marketing campaign, and your budget is $1000.

-As of 2018, the average cost per 1000 impressions is around $2.80, and the average cost per click is $0.75c.
+In 2018, the average cost per 1000 impressions was around $2.80, and the average cost per click was $0.75c.